Driving While License Suspended

 Even with a felony charge, you might be able to get your driver’s license back by collaterally attacking the underlying offenses that caused the suspension.

-It is possible to petition the court to have an old charge taken off your record if you file a post-conviction motion.
+We can help you petition the court to have an old charge taken off your record if you file a post-conviction motion.
 The post-conviction motion is similar to an appeal, except it is filed with the trial court instead of a higher appellate court.
-If you are successful in clearing old offenses off of your record, then you can reinstate your driver license.
+If you successfully clear old offenses off of your record, you can reinstate your driver’s license.

-Once your driver license is valid, it is more likely that the prosecutor will drop the charges completely, or at least reduce the charges to an offense that will not cause another suspension such as no valid driver’s license.
+Once your driver’s license is valid, it is more likely that the prosecutor will drop the charges completely or reduce them to an offense that will not cause another suspension, such as no valid driver’s license.